 Some merit badges can't be fully completed at camp.
 Sometimes, you might forget to hand something in to your counselor or struggle to complete everything.
 In either case, there is an online form for any Scout that needs to submit completed work to camp after they leave.
 This online form can be found on the resources page on the Tomahawk Website.

 You may need to submit multiple pictures and documents.
+Please include all parts of a requirement in your submission.

-Submissions are due by December 1st.
+Submissions are open for a limited number of requirements after October 1st.
+All submissions are due by December 1st.